capacitor-community/generic-oauth2/README.md

 This plugin should be as generic as possible so I don't want to include provider specific dependencies.

 Therefore I created a mechanism which let developers integrate custom SDK features in this plugin.
 Simply configure a full qualified classname in the option property `android.customHandlerClass`.
 This class has to implement `com.byteowls.capacitor.oauth2.handler.OAuth2CustomHandler`.

 See a full working example below!

 ## Platform: iOS

-- ETA October 2018
+On iOS the plugin is registered automatically by Capacitor.

+**Custom OAuth Handler**

+Some OAuth provider (Facebook) force developers to use their SDK on iOS.

+This plugin should be as generic as possible so I don't want to include provider specific dependencies.

+Therefore I created a mechanism which let developers integrate custom SDK features in this plugin.
+Simply configure a the class name in the option property `ios.customHandlerClass`.
+This class has to implement `ByteowlsCapacitorOauth2.OAuth2CustomHandler`.

+See a full working example below!

 ## Platform: Electron

-- No ETA yet
+- Maybe early 2019

 ## Full examples